leonjza/frida-boot/course/2-chapter-2/repurposing.md

 The address for `test_pin` is easy, we can use the `DebugSymbol` API for that.
 Instantiating a `NativeFunction` will take that address, and we know that `test_pin` will return a `0` or a `1`, so the return type is `int`.
 As for arguments, a pointer to a string is passed, so that argument will be a single entry array of `["pointer"]`.

 To get a pointer to a new string we need to introduce another API. `Memory.allocUtf8String(s)`.
-This API takes a JavaScript string argument of `s`, alloces it in the process and returns a pointer to it.
+This API takes a JavaScript string argument of `s`, allocates it in the process and returns a pointer to it.
 Perfect, we have everything we need!
 Let's write the script

 ```javascript
 var testPinPtr = DebugSymbol.getFunctionByName("test_pin");